Christ Makosso: Luton Town

-Makosso moved to English club Luton Town in January 2025.
-He made his debut for the club on 23 February 2025, in a 2–0 defeat to Watford.
-Although the 2024–25 season ended in disappointment as the Hatters suffered a second consecutive relegation, Makosso's impact following his arrival saw him named both Young Player of the Season and Signing of the Season at the club's awards night.
+In January 2025, Makosso was signed by EFL Championship club Luton Town.
+He made his debut for the club on 23 February 2025, in a 2–0 derby defeat against Watford.
+Although the 2024–25 season ended in disappointment as the club suffered a second consecutive relegation, Makosso's impact following his arrival saw him named both Young Player of the Season and Signing of the Season at the club's awards night.